 If your online store is planning to ship internationally, you have to consider that tariffs, taxes or other duties are paid before your items may enter or leave a country.
 To find accurate estimates and understand trade regulations on international customs and duties, visit Customs Info.

-You can use this New Import Duty & Taxes Calculator, to provide you an idea of fees your foreign customers may incur.
+You can use this Duty & Taxes Calculator, to provide you an idea of fees your foreign customers may incur.

 Overall, the customer who purchases a product will be ordered to pay for such fees upon delivery.
 It is advisable to give your customers the notice of the fees, and include necessary shipment forms and documents to ensure that the shipment will be cleared by Customs in the destination country.